Around France

 Day Two

-Morning touring St. Paul de Mausolee and the “trail of Van Gogh”
+Morning touring St. Paul de Mausolee and the “Trail of Van Gogh”

 Lunch and shopping Saint-Rémy-de-Provence